wuhuikai/GP-GAN/README.md

 "GP-GAN: Towards Realistic High-Resolution Image Blending"
 Huikai Wu, Shuai Zheng, Junge Zhang, Kaiqi Huang

-Submitted To International Conference on Computer Vision (ICCV) 2017

 Given a source image, a destination image and a mask, our algorithm could blend the two images given the mask and generate high-resolution and realsitic results.
 Our algorithm is based on deep generative models such as [Wasserstein GAN](https://arxiv.org/abs/1701.07875).

 Contact: Hui-Kai Wu (huikaiwu@icloud.com)